Vanguard vs Fidelity in 2026

 Conclusion

-Although Vanguard has a very popular name in the asset-management world, it doesn’t deliver a spectacular performance for retail investors.
-Fidelity and Schwab, on the other hand, can’t be beat.
+Vanguard is a well-known name in asset management, but it doesn’t offer the strongest experience for retail investors.
+Fidelity and Schwab, on the other hand, deliver a much better overall package.

 About the Author